johnathanludwig/vscode-fileswitcher/README.md

 Switch to a test file and back to your code, go from JS to CSS, from a models folder to a controllers folder, and so on.

-Easily write your own rules to match any file type based on your own application structure.5
+Easily write your own rules to match any file type based on your own application structure.

 ### Preview